mathursam/fixorchestra/Concepts-Part3-Conditional-Expressions.md

 </fixr:fieldRef>
 ```

-Field 11 is ClOrdId.
+Tag 11 is the identifier of the ClOrdId field.
 The `<assign>` element contains a Score expression to assign a value to that field in the response.
 Unlike the `<when>` elements above, this Score expression is *not* a true/false predicate, but rather evaluates to a value in the datatype of ClOrdId.
 What is that?

 ```xml
 <fixr:field type="String" id="11" name="ClOrdID" abbrName="ClOrdID" scenario="base"/>
 ```

 Answer: datatype String.
 It is contrained in the definition of the response message by the attribute `implMaxLength="20"`.
-In short, the outgoing ClOrdID field must be a String of no more than 20 characters.
+In short, the outgoing ClOrdID (11) field must be a String of no more than 20 characters.

 The prefix "in." of the assignment expression refers to the incoming message that triggered the response.
-To put it all together, the Score expression assigns the incoming ClOrdID value to the outgoing ClOrdID field.
+To put it all together, the Score expression assigns the incoming ClOrdID (11) value to the outgoing ClOrdID field.
 In other words, it echoes to the input to the output, up to 20 characters.

 You can assign numeric values using arithmetic operations.
 For example, amount can be assigned quantity times price.